 Dr. Grossman: "There's semen!
 On everything!
 EVERYTHING!

-Ghostbusters: The Video Game, being scripted by the franchise's creators Dan Ackroyd and Harold Ramis, contains many dialogue gems on par with the films.
-My particularly favourite exchange occured during the boss fight with a projectile-hurtling Mr. Stay Puft:
+- Ghostbusters: The Video Game, being scripted by the franchise's creators Dan Aykroyd and Harold Ramis, contains many dialogue gems on par with the films.
+On such exchange occurs during the boss fight with a projectile-hurtling Mr. Stay Puft:

 Ray: (To Player) Look!
 Inbound!
 You're gonna wanna avoid those!
 Or take care of them!